ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 ##Featured Technology and Digital Positions

+**Associate Director at the World Economic Forum**
+June 2011 - October 2012, New York City, NY and Geneva, CH

 **Co-Founder and Advisor at New Amsterdam Ideas, LLC**
 February 2011 - January 2013, New York City, NY

+**Director of Technology Innovation at the New York State Senate**
+February 2009 - April 2011, New York City and Albany, NY

 **Creator of TaxiNYC.tv & NYC Yellow Cab Driver**
 March 2008 – May 2008, New York, NY